 Thanks to all who attended our meeting on September 27th!
 Maryland NORML is on its way to being a great success because of you!
 We enjoyed meeting everyone.
 We're going to be at the Fells Point Festival this coming weekend!
 We are looking for volunteers to help man the booth.
 Email us if you can help.

 The Maryland state chapter of the National Organization for Reform of Marijuana Laws, strives to educate the public and grow the movement toward marijuana legalization in Maryland.
 We also seek to help build, support and organize NORML chapters throughout the state in order to effectively communicate with one another to work toward our common goal.

 We wish to provide education and resources to empower the citizens of Maryland to work with the Maryland General Assembly to ensure proper decriminalization and medical marijuana laws get passed.

-This session, be assured Maryland NORML is there to move this issue forward and make legal medical (for all) and recreational use of cannabis by responsible adults.
+This next legislative session, be assured Maryland NORML is there to move this issue forward and make legal medical for all, and recreational use of cannabis by responsible adults.